peterviskup/syslog-ng-container/README.md

 Chrooting with privilege separation and Linux capabilities provide enough security guarantees.
 Systemd with syslog-ng configuration templating provide ease of configuration and service reliability guarantees.
+(nice to see syslog-ng has internal support for Linux capabilities and chrooting)

 Configuration should be divided to two stages global and instance-specific.

 Every syslog instance should:
  - receive and process similar type of messages (network, linux, application, windows)
  - have own message processing, filtering and patterndb profiles

+All instances can share:
+ - global processing, filtering, tagging rules
+ - SCL library modules wherever appropriate

 Sources:
 https://www.freedesktop.org/software/systemd/man/systemd.service.html